 Modern Art worked with LIVE Green (now the Lancaster County Conservancy’s Urban Greening program) and the City of Lancaster to develop a strategy to persuade residents to help reduce over 750 million gallons of polluted water from flowing into the Conestoga River and eventually into the Chesapeake Bay.
 What emerged is the ground-breaking (literally!)
 Save It campaign.
-We developed the campaign’s name, slogan, logo and look, materials, infographics, brochures and website design.
+We developed the campaign’s strategy, name, slogan, logo and look, materials, infographics, brochures and website design.
 The Save-It!
 Logo is everywhere.
 (Go ahead.
 Take a look on that drain!)

 Nerdy, maybe.
 But when your work helps create a cleaner, better world, boy is it worth it.